strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 ### Precursors

 1. Fork the [strimzi-kafka-operator](https://github.com/strimzi/strimzi-kafka-operator) repository
-2. Build the whole project in root directory - `mvn clean install -DskipTests` or you can use `mvn -am clean install -DskipTests -f systemtest/pom.xml`
+2. Build the whole project in the root directory - `mvn clean install -DskipTests` or you can use `mvn -am clean install -DskipTests -f systemtest/pom.xml`
 3. Setup your Kubernetes cluster
 4. Login to your Kubernetes cluster as a user who has the rights to install the Strimzi operator
-5. Try to start some of our tests inside system tests for instance - `io.strimzi.systemtest.bridge.HttpBridgeST.testSendMessagesTlsAuthenticated()`
-(test takes around 5 minutes)
+5. To very that things are working, try to run some of the exists system tests, for instance `io.strimzi.systemtest.bridge.HttpBridgeST.testSendMessagesTlsAuthenticated()` (which takes around 5 minutes to run)

 ### Writing new test case

-We are going to create a very simple test using aforementioned classes like `Resources`, `Utils`, `Kubernetes client` and so on.
+We are going to create a very simple test using the aforementioned classes like `Resources`, `Utils`, `Kubernetes client` and so on.

-Description of the test case:
+Let's implement a test case that verifies:

-1. Verify that Kafka was successfully deployed
+1. that a Kafka cluster was successfully deployed
-2. Clients are able to send and receive messages to Kafka cluster
+2. that clients are able to send and receive messages to that Kafka cluster

-As you can see, we have two main things to take care of.
-First is `verify that Kafka was correctly deployed` and the second one is `clients can send messages to and receive messages from Kafka cluster`.

-Test scenario could look like this:
+The test scenario could look like this:

 1. Setup & Exercise:  Deploy Strimzi Operator
-2. Setup & Exercise:  Deploy `Kafka` cluster with 3 kafka nodes and 3 zookeeper nodes
+2. Setup & Exercise:  Deploy a `Kafka` cluster with 3 kafka nodes and 3 zookeeper nodes
 3. Verify: Verify that `Kafka` is ready
 4. Setup & Exercise: Create instance of `Kafka clients`
 5. Exercise: Send messages to `Kafka` cluster